Skip to main content

 First Year

-• Flexible research rotations begin after the first seven weeks and through the spring semester to familiarize students with the science, personality and working environment in the laboratories of potential research advisors.
+- During the IGP year, students take four flexible research rotations to familiarize themselves with the science, personality, and working environment in the laboratories of potential research advisors.

-• Elective course work also begins in the spring semester.
+- Elective coursework is available in the spring semester.

 Second Year Through Completion

-• Students are encouraged from the outset to understand science as a question-asking process and to acquire skills in posing questions, selecting and designing appropriate experimental strategies, and outlining possible outcomes and interpretations.
-This conceptual framework repeats itself in didactic course work, laboratory rotations, journal club presentations, and in scientific presentations at the annual fall departmental retreat, student-invited spring Pharmacology Forum, and at national meetings.
+- Students are encouraged from the outset to understand science as a question-asking process and to acquire skills in posing questions, selecting and designing appropriate experimental strategies, and outlining possible outcomes and interpretations.
+This conceptual framework is the basis of didactic course work, experimental design, journal club presentations, and in scientific presentations at the annual fall departmental retreat, student-invited spring Pharmacology Forum, and national meetings.

 How to Apply